NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 First, enter “RFSIG” into box next to ‘1’ and enter ‘50mil’ (to match the width of the antenna) for the width.
 Leave the “drill” and clearance fields at ‘0’ (which mean use the defaults).

 Then, enter “HIGHCURRENT” (or something similar) into box 2.
 This net class is going to be for wires that carry current to the motors, but how wide should those wires be?
 This depends how much current the wire will carry, how hot we are willing to let it get, how large a voltage drop we can tolerate, how long the wire is, and how thick the copper is.
 The calculation for this are complex, but fortunately, there are tools online to figure it out for you.
 [This is a good one](https://www.4pcb.com/trace-width-calculator.html).

-Our motors can draw over 1A, so peak current is something over 4 amps.
+Our motors can draw about 2A, so peak current is something over 8 amps.
 The batteries we use can deliver up to 9.5.
 We are using 1oz copper (which means one square foot of the copper foil weighs 1oz.
 THis works out to 0.035mm).
-5 degrees Celsius is a reasonable rise in temperature.
+10 degrees Celsius is a reasonable rise in temperature.
 Room temperature is 25 degrees C. The traces will be pretty short — probably less than 0.5in (or 12.7mm).

 These traces are probably going to be on the top or bottom layers (although you should check this is the case after you’ve routed the board), so we are worried about “external layers in air.”
 Given all that we, see that a trace 30mils (0.72mm) will work just fine.